MoofyWoofy/red-owl/README.md

-# red_owl
+# Red Owl

 A angram of wordle.
-A wordle game inspired by the original
+A wordle game inspired by the original game.

 ## Getting Started